-I thank, very much thank my Democratic colleagues for our showing our unity in solving this Republican manufactured crisis.
+I thank, very much thank, my Democratic colleagues for our showing our unity in solving this Republican manufactured crisis.

 To support these investments is to create a rising America.

-America's moving to pose these investments is to be complicit in America's decline.
+To pose these investments is to be complicit in America's decline.

 Freedom is back in style.

-Welcome to the revolution.
+Welcome to the Revolution.

-Sean Henners new Sean Hannity show.
+The new Sean Hannity Show.

-More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

-This is a special edition of the Sean Hannity Show.
+This is a special edition of the Sean Hennity Show.

 Day number 55.

-800-941 Sean, our number.
+800-941-Sean, our number.

 You want to be a part of the program.

-Fifty-five days, Americans abandoned by Joe Biden behind enemy lines, held hostage by the Taliban, and he's barely he hasn't mentioned their names in 40 days.
+55 Days, Americans abandoned by Joe Biden behind enemy lines, held hostage by the Taliban.

 Never thought that would happen in this country.

-Um I want to play, it's a fairly long report, but a worthwhile report.
+It's a fairly long report, but a worthwhile report.

-You have the DHS Secretary Mayorcus predicting that we may have as many as 400,000 people trying to cross this border illegally in the next 30 days, which would be an unmitigated disaster on top of every other disaster.
+You have the DHS Secretary Mayorkas predicting that we may have as many as 400,000 people trying to cross this border illegally in the next 30 days, which would be an unmitigated disaster on top of every other disaster.

-Anyway, so there was a report on MBC News describing what's happening, and this is MBC, so you know, take that for what it's worth, but even they cannot deny what's happening.
+And this is NBC, so, you know, take that for what it's worth, but even they cannot deny what's happening.

 Tents are crammed onto this beach, rows and rows of them packed with desperate migrants trying to get into neighboring Panama.

-If you're wondering how so many Haitian migrants ended up at the Texas border last month, this is why, and more are on the way.
+If you're wondering how so many Haitian migrants ended up at the Texas border last month, this is why.

-Among them Haitians, Cubans, and Venezuelans.
+Among them, Haitians, Cubans, and Venezuelans.

-They're still coming now because of worsening economic conditions in South America, where some had settled, and the belief they might now be allowed to stay in the U.S. Well, that's the belief because that's what Joe Biden's been doing with everybody.
+They're still coming now because of worsening economic conditions in South America, where some had settled, and the belief they might now be allowed to stay in the U.S.

 So the fact that people believe it would be real.

-But we don't have health checks.
+We don't have health checks.

 We're not even giving COVID tests.

-There's no vaccine mandates for illegal immigrants, they get preferential treatments over treatment over Americans, and of course, there's there's no litmus test, whether or not people are able financially to take care of themselves or if millions of people will become a financial burden to the American people.
+And, of course, there's no litmus test, whether or not people are able financially to take care of themselves or if millions of people will become a financial burden to the American people.

-Uh, Brandon Judd, uh, when you look at this and then you measure in the fact that all of the resources have been focused on the migrants, you know, this has now been boon time too for the cartels and the gangs and the human traffickers and the drug traffickers.
+Brandon Judd, when you look at this and then you measure in the fact that all of the resources have been focused on the migrants, you know, this has now been boon time too for the cartels and the gangs and the human traffickers and the drug traffickers.

-Yeah, so when you look at the the profits that the uh criminal cartels are making right now, we're talking about with 212,000 apprehensions, they're making a minimum of 400 million dollars a month in human trafficking alone.
+Yeah, so when you look at the profits that the criminal cartels are making right now, we're talking about with 212,000 apprehensions.

 That does not include the drug trafficking.